catamphetamine/react-pages/README.md

 Webpack's [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) (aka Hot Reload) works for React components and Redux reducers and Redux action creators (it just doesn't work for page `@preload()`s).

 HMR setup for Redux reducers is as simple as adding `store.hotReload()` (as shown below).
-For enabling [HMR on React Components](https://webpack.js.org/guides/hmr-react/) (and Redux action creators) I would suggest the new [react-hot-loader 3](https://github.com/gaearon/react-hot-loader) (which is still in beta, so install it like `npm install react-hot-loader@3.0.0-beta.6 --save`):
+For enabling [HMR on React Components](https://webpack.js.org/guides/hmr-react/) (and Redux action creators) I would suggest the new [react-hot-loader 4](https://github.com/gaearon/react-hot-loader):

 #### application.js